chinmayrelkar/dogpool/Readme.md

 # Dogpool

-Dogpool is a Go package that provides a simple and efficient task scheduling and execution system using a MySQL database as a backend.
+Dogpool is a Go package that provides a simple and efficient task scheduling and execution system based on GORM.

 ## Features